kiraio-moe/UnityWebTools.NET/README.md

 ## Key Features

-- **Unpack UnityWebData**: UnityWebDataTools simplifies the process of unpacking `UnityWebData` files, allowing you to effortlessly access their contents.
+- **Unpack UnityWebData**: UnityWebTools simplifies the process of unpacking `UnityWebData` files, allowing you to effortlessly access their contents.
-- **Repack UnityWebData**: With UnityWebDataTools, repacking `UnityWebData` files is a breeze, making it convenient to modify game's assets.
+- **Repack UnityWebData**: With UnityWebTools, repacking `UnityWebData` files is a breeze, making it convenient to modify game's assets.

 ## Usage